harryganz/harryganz.github.io/_posts/2025-10-26-surface-linux.md

 ## Installing Linux on a Surface Device

-The solution, at least for me, was to install some flavor of linux on a Surface Pro and to run Waydroid on it, allowing me to install Android applications.
+The solution, at least for me, was to install some flavor of Linux on a Surface Pro and to run Waydroid on it, allowing me to install Android applications.
 Linux offers a huge variety of desktop environments and extensions which I can use to customize how I interact with the operating system, and Waydroid means that I can install and use purpose built mobile applications that are meant to be interacted with on a tablet.

-The Surface Pro series 1 go 9 all used Intel based processors and the [Linux Surface](https://github.com/linux-surface/linux-surface) project includes kernel extensions for getting all the Surface hardware to work with Linux, including the touch screen, type cover, and stylus.
+The Surface Pro series 1 go 9 all used Intel based processors and the [Linux Surface](https://github.com/Linux-surface/Linux-surface) project includes kernel extensions for getting all the Surface hardware to work with Linux, including the touch screen, type cover, and stylus.
 The newest Surface Pro 11 use Snapdragon X Elite processor, which is impressive, but which, as of October 2025, does not have great Linux support ([Ubuntu 20.05 has some support, although not for the Surface Pro 10](https://discourse.ubuntu.com/t/faq-ubuntu-25-04-on-snapdragon-x-elite/61016)).

 With this information, I decided to find a used Surface Pro on eBay and install Fedora with a GNOME desktop environment.
 I found a Surface 7 for less than $200, with Type Cover and Stylus included.
 There were Surface Pro 9s selling for around $700, but I decided that if I were going to get something used, it might as well be cheap.
-When the Snapdragon CPUs get better linux support, I will probably get a new Surface Pro one and replace the OS with linux.
+When the Snapdragon CPUs get better Linux support, I will probably get a new Surface Pro one and replace the OS with Linux.

 Installing Fedora on the Surface device was extremely straightforward.
 I [downloaded the workstation ISO](https://fedoraproject.org/workstation/download) for x86 CPUs, used the fedora-provided media writer, and followed the directions (e.g. disable secure boot, boot from USB, etc.).
 I chose not to keep a windows partition, but I think it would have been fairly easy to do that as well.
 The only catch is that, until I installed the surface kernel extensions, I needed to use a USB keyboard and mouse as the touchscreen and detachable keyboard drivers are not included in the Linux kernel, by default.

-Next, I installed the [surface kernel](https://github.com/linux-surface/linux-surface) via the package manager, which provides hardware support for surface devices.
+Next, I installed the [surface kernel](https://github.com/Linux-surface/Linux-surface) via the package manager, which provides hardware support for surface devices.
 This allowed me to use the Type Cover, touchscreen, and even the stylus.
 The only issue that I had with the installation was that I could not re-enable secure boot.
 When I tried it would kick me back to the boot options screen.
 I suspect that I needed to update the firmware to install newer certificates, but I